swissmanu/rxjs-debugging-for-vscode/ARCHITECTURE.md

 Furthermore, it ensures that, once a *js-debug* debugging session is started, essential hooks are registered in the *JavaScript VM* using [CDP Bindings](#cdp-bindings).

-The communication protocol to exchange data with the *Debugging Runtime* is implemented in the extensions [TelemetryBridge](./packages/extension/src/telemetryBridge/index.ts).
+The communication protocol to exchange data with the *Debugging Runtime* is implemented in the extension's [TelemetryBridge](./packages/extension/src/telemetryBridge/index.ts).

 ### Debugging Runtime